Elaine Thompson orders a mystery box from an online retailer. But it’s short by two items. Why won’t the retailer replace the missing merchandise?

 I contacted 1Sale.com on your behalf.
 A representative said while the company intended to send everything at once, it did, indeed, send your order as two packages.
 One of the packages didn’t contain all of the items, as promised, according to you.

 1Sale.com said the fault lies with a third party fulfillment center, but that it takes “full ownership” of purchases made through its site.
+(Here’s another story about a third party fulfillment gone awry.)
 It has agreed to refund your order and will let you keep your package, which is an unexpectedly generous solution.